 Navigating their website is easy and clicking on snooker will then show you a list of markets as well as allowing you to navigate by type of market or tournament.
 The mobile site and app are also useful, although their service isn’t integrated into one app but spread across three for sports betting, exchange betting and other games.
 If you simply access the site on your phone, rather than by using the app, you won’t encounter this issue though and we prefer to simply use a browser anyway.

-- Match Outright – This is a simple one: choose the winner of any specific matchup and if they win, you win.
-Obviously this is easier in some games than others – make sure you research form and rankings before piling in, although favourites tend to do well in the biggest tournaments.
+This is a simple one: choose the winner of any specific matchup and if they win, you win.
+Obviously this is easier in some games than others.
+Make sure you research form and rankings before piling in, although favourites tend to do well in the biggest tournaments.

-- Handicap Betting – A way of backing a player who is unlikely to win the match.
-For example if Mike Dunn is playing Ronnie O’Sullivan you might not expect him to win but with a +2.5 handicap the bookmaker still pays out if he loses 6-4.
+A way of backing a player who is unlikely to win the match.
+For example, if Mike Dunn is playing Ronnie O’Sullivan you might not expect him to win but with a +2.5 handicap the bookmaker still pays out if he loses 6-4.

-Here are just a few rules to be aware of when placing your bets, see the websites of specific bookmakers if you want more detailed rules.
+Here we list a few rules to be aware of when placing your bets.
+Be sure to take a look at the websites of specific bookmakers if you require more detailed rules.
 Most snooker bets will be placed and settled with the minimum of fuss but the below are worth knowing should anything slightly out of the ordinary occur.

-- Abandonment – If any game is started but not finished most bets will be void.
-If the outcome of the markets has already been determined, for example a bet on the first frame when it’s abandoned in the second, then it should still stand.
+If any game is started but not finished most bets will be void.
+If the outcome of the markets has already been determined, for example, a bet on the first frame when it’s abandoned in the second, then it should still stand.